TomDra/deej-extra/README.md

  - Allow buttons to run scripts
  - Reconnecting when disconnected

+Current planned additions:
+ - Changing key remapped buttons to use strings instead of numbers e.g. '4218' -> "F11"
+ - LED support (I have not currently decided scope)
+ - Possibly adding support for latching buttons (e.g. for mute buttons that stay pressed/ lit up)

 Please write an [issue](https://github.com/TomDra/deej-extra/issues) if there are any features you desire or find any errors/bugs in this fork.

+Or also feel free to contribute by creating a [pull request](https://github.com/TomDra/deej-extra/pulls) if you belive you can improve things too.

+## Deej

 deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
 It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.